modbender/nuxt-snackbar/README.md

     </template>
     ```

-    If you are using a multipage application, add it to `layouts/default.vue` instead
+    If you are using a multi-page application, add it to `layouts/default.vue` instead

     ```xml
     <template>